lmco/mcf/SECURITY.md

 Hovering over edit/delete/add buttons within tables causes a flicker in reactstrap 8.0.1.
 This issue has been reported as of 12/9/2019.
-Per discussion on the [issue](https://github.com/reactstrap/reactstrap/issues/1728), the recommended course of action is to downgrade to reactstrap 7.1.0.
+Per discussion on the [issue](https://github.com/reactstrap/reactstrap/issues/1728), there is a suggestion to downgrade to reactstrap 7.1.0.
+That version introduces 'Component Lifecycle Deprecation Warnings' for the Modal Component.

 Specifying "reactstrap": "7.1.0" within the package.json devDependencies or running `npm i reactstrap@7.1.0 -D` within the project directory will downgrade this package.

+Upon testing reactstrap 8.4.0, no cursor flickering was observed regarding the aforementioned buttons.
+Additionally, this upgrade resolved the 'Component Lifecycle Deprecation Warnings' for the Modal Component.

 ## Security Related Configuration